You are invited to participate in the Stone Mountain 2020 Weather Ceremony.

 We are extraordinarily blessed to have been given a sacred ceremony to build and maintain right relationship with the weather and the divine natural world in the springtime at Stone Mountain, located just east of Atlanta, GA.
 This sacred weather mountain, also known as Tsantawu, influences the weather in a large portion of the southeastern US.
 Tsantawu has allowed us to petition him for the beneficial weather on behalf of our people at this time.
 Please visit sacredstonemountain.org, to learn more about how this amazing unfolding came to pass.

-We can recall the achingly parched landscapes in North Georgia and the surrounding region almost 20 years ago when streambeds and wells went dry, water levels in the lakes and ponds dwindled with the worst drought in more than 100 years.
+We can recall the achingly parched landscapes in North Georgia and the surrounding region in 2000 when streambeds and wells went dry, water levels in the lakes and ponds dwindled with the worst drought in more than 100 years.
 This ceremony helped bring back the life giving waters.
 This is the ancient cycle of sacred reciprocity well-known to and practiced by the original peoples of the land.
 And it is the continuance of the ceremony that keeps things in a good way.

 We, too, can remember the fires that swept through Western North Carolina and parts of TN and GA, in 2016.
 What we learned from this was that once a sacred mountain has been engaged and petitioned, and prayers for rains have been answered, there is a need for the people to express their deep and continuing gratitude.